OwnZones/efp/README.md

 // See the header file detailing what CODE should be set to
 // param6 = Stream number (uint8_t) a unique value for that EFP-Stream
-// param7 = FLAGS (used for various signaling in the protocol) myEFPSender.packAndSend(myData, ElasticFrameContent::h264, 0, 0, EFP_CODE('A', 'N', 'X', 'B'), 2, NO_FLAGS);
+// param7 = FLAGS (used for various signaling in the protocol)
+// param8 = Optional lambda (See unit test 18)
+myEFPSender.packAndSend(myData, ElasticFrameContent::h264, 0, 0, EFP_CODE('A', 'N', 'X', 'B'), 2, NO_FLAGS, (optional lambda));

-//If you got your data as a pointer there is also the method 'packAndSendFromPtr' so you don't need to copy your data into a vector first.
+//If you got your data as a pointer there is also the method 'packAndSendFromPtr' so you don't have to copy your data into a vector first.

 ```